anywhichway/hcx/README.md

 </html>
 ```

-If you do not need to access the reactor ourside the context of the HTML, you can use a shorthand:
+If you do not need to access the reactor outside the context of the HTML, you can use a shorthand:

 ```html
 <html>